forestgrape/coronavirus/coronavirus.md

 ### Tropism Virion Phase
-Plant seeds evolved first to travel and then to be activated under favorable conditions for growth, at least as far as the seeds are able to check the conditions.
-Similarly virions need to be activated to initiate cell entry and thereby start the [metabolic phase](#metabolic-phase).
-Plants mainly need and check the right physical and chemical conditions to growth.
-Correspondingly seeds are activated by their physical environmental factors such as temperature, humidity, light and minerals dissolved in the surrounding water to start their metabolism.
-Viruses need the right biological conditions inside the cells, therefore viruses evolved to check biological conditions: receptors on cell membranes and proteases available in the environment around the cell.

-#### Virion Attachment and Activation Factors
+As described in the section [virion activation](#virion-activation) the virions need to be activated.
+The activation factors determine the tropism of virions:

-* Environment around the cell
+* Environment around the Cell
     - E.g. the spike proteins of coronaviruses needs to be primed which usually means cleaved by proteases for cell entry.
 This cleaving can require proteases and the right physiological conditions [citations in work]<!--[Holmes](#holmes)-->.
-* matching receptor
+* Matching Receptor on the target cell surface

 ### Metabolic Phase Tropism